addisonlynch/iexfinance/docs/source/usage.rst

 Endpoints
 ~~~~~~~~~

-The Stock endpoints of the `IEX Developer
-API <https://iextrading.com/developer/>`__ are below, each of which
-contains data regarding a different aspect of the security/securities.
 The  ``Stock`` object can obtain each
 of these endpoints.
 Requests for single symbols will return the *exact* results
 from that endpoint as shown in the IEX API documentation (see below).
 Requests